 Kingfisher facilities include villas and hotel rooms, three restaurants.
 The resort is eco-friendly offers numerous nature trails, eco-tours, and four swimming pools.
 Accommodations have a balcony, air-conditioning, and fabulous views.
 While Kingfisher Bay Resort is the better resort, it is located on the west coast which is the bay side of the island whereas a lot of the most popular destinations are easier to access from the east coast.

-Bungalows with private balconies and sea or garden views, swimming pool, and dining at their bar and bistro await the guests of Fraser Island Retreat.
+Bungalows with private balconies and sea or garden views, swimming pool, and dining at their bar and bistro await the guests of K’gari (Fraser Island) Retreat.
 The retreat is centrally located on the island, it is a two-minute walk from the Eastern Beaches and a 10-minute drive from Eli Creek.
 Bungalows include tea kettle, linens, fan and fridge.
 There are communal BBQ facilities, kitchen, and laundry available.

 Cathedrals on Fraser is a campsite with cabins (and tents) available for rent.
 Some cabins have private baths, others have bathrooms shared with campers.
 We highly recommended this place.
 The facilities provide a lush environment and a place to relax and enjoy its natural beauty.

-If you would like the option of having an entire home for increased luxury and comfort, Fraser Island Beach Houses is a favourite for couples, families and groups as large as six that would like their own private beach front accommodation.
+If you would like the option of having an entire home for increased luxury and comfort, K’gari (Fraser Island) Beach Houses is a favourite for couples, families and groups as large as six that would like their own private beach front accommodation.

 For more information on cabins, apartments, hotels and resorts on the island, click here.

-Ferries leave the mainland to Fraser Island from Rainbow Beach and Hervey Bay.
+Ferries leave the mainland to K’gari (Fraser Island) from Rainbow Beach and Hervey Bay.
 The best ferry for you depends on what you would like to see.
 There are a few ferry drop off points, a few drop off points can be found here.
 Knowing if you would rather see Rainbow Beach or Hervey Bay can also help you decide which ferry to take.

 The drive to Inskip from Brisbane is 246 km and takes approximately 3 hours.
 If you leave from Inskip Point, be sure to check out Rainbow Beach and Carlo Sandblow.
 You can also 4WD on the beach here to see the breathtaking Coloured Sands, which rise 200 meters up from the ocean and are 72 different shades of colour – hence the name Coloured Sands and Rainbow Beach.